 Strategies for protection against a cyberattack are evolving as methods evolve.
 Advanced techniques recognize patterns and changes in software and user behavior, engage attackers in resource-draining activities and lead threat vectors to attack fake targets.

-Our cybersecurity experts work to protect companies and their data with active and passive defenses, while still enabling employees to conduct business as usual.
+Our information security experts work to protect companies and their data with active and passive defenses, while still enabling employees to conduct business as usual.